 The new Regulations entitled the Housing (Standards for Rented Houses) Regulations 2017 (S.I.
-17/2017) come into force on the 1st of July 2017.
-The commencement date has been deferred in order to allow landlords the time to carry out any remedial improvements / works which may be necessary to bring their properties into compliance with the revised regulations.
+17/2017) came into force on the 1st of July 2017.
+All rental properties have to be in compliant with these standards.

 Main Provisions of the new Regulations:

 The main changes to the 2009 Regulations are contained in those provisions dealing with structural condition, heating facilities and fire safety, – Articles 4, 7 and 10.

 • Article 4 amends the regulations to include the provision:

 Where a window which has an opening section through which a person may fall and the bottom of the opening section is more than 1400mm above the external ground level, suitable safety restrictors shall be fitted.

 All bathrooms and shower rooms must have adequate heating, the revised regulations also make a provision for the detection and alarm of carbon monoxide and that all heating appliances shall be maintained in a safe condition and in good working order and repair.